465 related texts · 4 related myths · Page 5 of 10

 It elaborates on the biblical narrative, filling in gaps and offering a unique perspective on familiar stories.
 Rabbi Zadok tells us that for twelve long months, all creatures grea...

-We often picture him releasing the dove, seeing the rainbow, and then… silence.
+The familiar picture has him releasing the dove, seeing the rainbow, and then… silence.
 But life, as it always does, went on.
-And with life, came choices, mistakes, and some pretty strange...
+And with life, came choices, mistakes, and some pretty...

 It paints a picture of a final transaction, a division of inheritance, that has echoes even today.
 The story goes that Esau took all that his father, Isaac, had left.
 But then – an...